Supreme Court weighs vaccine rules affecting more than 80M

 Decisions by federal appeals courts in New Orleans and St. Louis have blocked the mandate in about half the states.
 The administration has said it is taking steps to enforce it in the rest.

-Both cases are coming to the court on an emergency basis and the court took the unusual step of scheduling arguments rather than just ruling on briefs submitted by the parties.
+Both cases came to the court on an emergency basis and the court took the unusual step of scheduling arguments rather than just ruling on briefs submitted by the parties.
 Unlike in other cases the court hears, a decision from the justices could come in weeks if not days.

-Because of the pandemic the justices will hear the cases in a courtroom closed to the public.
-Only the justices, lawyers involved in the cases, court staff and journalists will be present.
-The public can listen live, however, a change made earlier in the pandemic when the justices for nearly 19 months heard cases via telephone.
+Because of the pandemic the justices were hearing the cases in a courtroom closed to the public.
+Only the justices, lawyers involved in the cases, court staff and journalists were to be present.
+The public could listen live, however, a change made earlier in the pandemic when the justices for nearly 19 months heard cases via telephone.

+The court has been asking arguing lawyers to have negative coronavirus tests and participate remotely if they have a positive test.
+Ohio Solicitor General Benjamin Flowers, who was arguing against the employer rule, had tested positive for COVID-19 after Christmas, had mild symptoms and fully recovered, but a test on Sunday required by the court detected the virus, a spokeswoman said.
+He had been vaccinated and had a booster shot.

+Louisiana Solicitor General Elizabeth Murrill who was arguing against the health care workers rule, was also arguing remotely.
+Her office said that was because of “the COVID protocols of the Court” but did not elaborate.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.

-Note: This story has been corrected, subbing the 7th paragraph, beginning, Nearly 207, to make it one-third of those fully vaccinated have also received boosters.